zac-heisey/team-business/_pages/car.md

 ## No One Gets to Hide in a Team Business Workshop

-Participants will inevitably discover things about their behavior under stress and their innate abilities, all cultivated in a safe and supportive learning environment.
-Participants will have an intense--yet fun--experience whose impact goes beyond just learning, and into self discovery.
+Participants will inevitably discover things about their behaviour under stress and their innate abilities, all cultivated in a safe and supportive learning environment.
+Participants will have an intense--yet fun--experience whose impact goes beyond just learning, and into self-discovery.
 SIMULATION KEY LEARNINGS

 Participants gain an understanding of how to identify opportunities for improvement within the business with a direct impact on profitability.
 They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.

 * Business drivers: quality, volume and cost
 * How changing these drivers affects profitability
 * Benchmarking
-* Understanding of critical business drivers: staff, time, resources, information and processes and the how to manage constraints
+* Understanding of critical business drivers: staff, time, resources, information and processes and the how-to manage constraints
 * How these drivers can be used to identify shortcomings and opportunities for improvement within a business

 ### APPLICATION BACK TO THE BUSINESS